-Daily tours provide insight into 17th-century Jamestown and the research conducted by the Jamestown Rediscovery project.
+Walking tours provide insight into 17th-century Jamestown and the research conducted by the Jamestown Rediscovery team.
 Offerings include an introduction to Jamestown, an overview of the archaeology of James Fort, a trip back in time with a living history interpreter, and in-depth discussions of particular aspects of Jamestown’s history.
 Check the Visit Guide to see what tours are available this week.
 All tours begin at the Tercentennial Monument.